glenliu/glenliu.github.io/finance/cfa/level3/SS19 PfE.md

 - Determine the manager’s active exposure to each factor.
 - Determine the active impact.
 This is the added return due to the manager’s active exposures.

-The results of the fundamental factor micro attribution will indicate the source of portfolio returns, based upon actual factor exposures versus the manager’s normal factor exposures (e.g., sector rotation), the manager’s ability to time the market (e.g., adjust the portfolio beta and/or duration in response to market expectations), and so on
+The results of the fundamental factor micro attribution will indicate the source of portfolio returns, based upon actual factor exposures versus the manager’s normal factor exposures (e.g., sector rotation), the manager’s ability to time the market (e.g., adjust the portfolio β and/or duration in response to market expectations), and so on

 ### fundamental factor model vs return based style analysis